 US Releases Details of Nuclear-Powered Submarine Plan With South Korea

 The White House released a statement on Nov.
-13 outlining the details of the agreement the United States and South Korea made at their summits in August and October to collaborate on constructing commercial and naval vessels including nuclear-powered submarines, an issue that China voiced concern over.
+13 outlining the details of the agreement that the United States and South Korea made at their summits in August and October to collaborate on constructing commercial and naval vessels including nuclear-powered submarines, an issue that China has voiced concern over.

 Read More